carmine-anderson/comp423-course-notes/docs/tutorials/go-setup.md

     fmt.Println("Hello, COMP423!")
 }
 ```
-- You should then run the program directly through bash using the following command:
+- You should then run the program directly through terminal/bash using the following command:
 ```
 go run main.go
 ```